Ongoing and past research projects

 Examining the implementation of devolved functions in Kenya's Kericho and Embu counties for Dr. Nic Cheeseman (Oxford), Dr. Gabrielle Lynch (Warwick) and Dr. Justin Willis (Durham).
 Funded by the ESRC.
 Results can be seen at:

 Forthcoming: Dyzenhaus, A. 2018.
 Decentralisation: Accountability in subnational government, in Cheeseman, N. Ed.
-Institutions and African Political Development.
+Institutions and Democracy in Africa: How the rules of the game shape political developments.
 Cambridge University Press.
 Cambridge.

 Evaluation of Generations For Peace's Programming in the Former Yugolsav Republic of Macedonia